schneider-simon/uva-software-evolution/src/series1/readme.md

 ```

 # Unit size

-The metric is calculated like the cyclomatic complexity with the following risk devisions for the parameters:
+The metric is again calculated like the cyclomatic complexity with the following risk devisions for the parameters [Alves, 2011]:

 | Risk                        | parameters |
 | --------------------------- |:---------: |